Leonard Williams (defensive lineman): New York Giants

-2020 season

 On March 16, 2020, the Giants placed the franchise tag on Williams.
 He signed the one-year tender on April 22, 2020.
 He was placed on the active/non-football injury list at the start of training camp on August 2, 2020.
 He was activated on August 14, 2020.
 In Week 1 against the Pittsburgh Steelers on Monday Night Football, Williams recorded his first sack of the season on Ben Roethlisberger during the 26–16 loss.
 Williams' sack was his first full sack as a member of the Giants and surpassed his 2019 total of 0.5 sacks.
 In Week 13 against the Seattle Seahawks, Williams recorded 2.5 sacks on Russell Wilson during the 17–12 win.
 Williams was named the NFC Defensive Player of the Week for his performance in Week 13.
 In Week 17 against the Dallas Cowboys, Williams recorded three sacks on Andy Dalton during the 23–19 win.
 Williams won the NFC Defensive Player Of The Week Award again for his performance.
-This brought Williams’ total to 11.5 sacks on the season.
+This brought Williams' total to 11.5 sacks on the season.
+In the 2020 season, he finished with 11.5 sacks, 57 total tackles (29 solo), one pass defended, and one forced fumble.
+He was ranked 84th by his fellow players on the NFL Top 100 Players of 2021.